doczhivago/test/README.md

 Replication and Deployment (RAD) Utility http://www.ni.com/example/30986/en/

-## Using GitHub Repo Template
+## Using Replication and Deployment Repository

 1. Clone or download this repository.
 2. Copy its contents into your project (including the hidden .github directory).
 3. Customize each file to suit your project's needs (including the README).
-Look through the files for "TODO" and \<reponame\>, and replace with content appropriate to your project.
 4. (Optional) Check out [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) for ideas about how to customize your project.